WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-files/readme.md

 //    'app-index-relative'
 //    'server-root-relative'
 //    false (if not relative, but FQDN used)
-// Note that value MUST be 'app-index-relative' if index.html is opened from local filesystem directlylet relativeUrlType;
+// Note that value MUST be 'app-index-relative' if index.html is opened from local filesystem directly let relativeUrlType = 'app-index-relative';

-if (development) {
-  relativeUrlType = false;
-}
-else {
-  relativeUrlType = 'app-index-relative';
-}
+// ----------------
+// file-loader publicPath
+const fileLoaderPublicPath = (development) ? '' : (relativeUrlType === 'app-index-relative') ? './' : '';

 // ...